yogeshjp-unix/cloudformation-mybb/Design/Documentation.md

 meaning the web-servers (and associated components), from the private parts, meaning the database cluster mainly.
     - **PublicSecurityGroup**: HTTP/HTTPS/SSH access permitted from outside.
-    - **HiddenSecurityGroup**: Database, access permitted only from web stack to DB stack.
+    - **PrivateSecurityGroup**: Database, access permitted only from web stack to DB stack.

 - There are two Subnets associated with each group (in distinct availability zones):
     - **PublicSubnetA/B**: web servers stack, the subnets are publicly accessible.
-    - **HiddenSubnetA/B**: database stack, the subnets are not publicly accessible.
+    - **PrivateSubnetA/B**: database stack, the subnets are not publicly accessible.

     The routing for these subnets is as follows:

     - **PublicRouteTable**: opens traffic from the public subnets to the Internet.
-    - **HiddenRouteTable**: ensures privacy for the hidden subnets.
+    - **PrivateRouteTable**: ensures privacy for the hidden subnets.

     Currently the hidden subnets have no access to the outside world (saw no point yet).